Tay01/group-z-comp3120/README.md

 ### Authentication

+#Login with username and password, google or twitter
-LoginButton visible if not logged in.
+#LoginButton visible if not logged in.
-Logout Button only visible if already logged in.
+#Logout Button only visible if already logged in.
-Welcome email sent first time user logs in
+#Welcome email sent first time user logs in
-Auth0 logs for breached passwords
+#Auth0 logs for breached passwords

 ![image](https://user-images.githubusercontent.com/100017925/200089405-8c560c60-499e-4acb-8d51-f9ab6bf003c5.png)